Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

 - I also recommend making the icing last.
 I made it once the rolls were in the oven.
 This way it is nice and fresh and ready to go.

-- If you don't need to make a full batch you can easily half this recipe!
+- If you don't need to make a full batch, you can easily halve this recipe!
 That is what I did and they came out great.

 I hope you all enjoy this recipe!
-It is somewhat labor intense but it is not a hard recipe to make, there are just a good amount of steps.
+It is somewhat labor intensive, but it is not a hard recipe to make—there are just a good amount of steps.
 Honestly though, these are the best cinnamon rolls I have ever had (even better than the park).
 Nothing to me says fall more than eating a warm gooey fresh cinnamon roll while drinking coffee on a cool gloomy morning.
-Happy fall y'all and stayed tuned for some fun fall Hubs coming your way very soon!
+Happy fall, y'all!